matt-kukla/tofn/README.md

 aggregations).

 Ordered fuzzy numbers (OFNs) remedy this issue by augmenting fuzzy numbers with a notion of *orientation* or *trend*.
-This yields arithmetic operations with unique additive inverses, allowing accumulated uncertainty to be reversed without introducing further approximations.
-Orientation has also proven extremely useful for modeling temporal data.
+This gives arithmetic operations with unique additive inverses, allowing accumulated uncertainty to be reversed.
+Orientation has also proven useful for modeling temporal data.

 Typed ordered fuzzy numbers (TOFNs) are OFNS constructed from functions of a common family or *type*.
 Arithmetic operations between TOFNs are intended to preserve both the type and (fuzzy) set-theoretic